npm/policies/orgs-terms.md

     add an additional member to your Org, and $7.00 per member of your Org (including your own Account) at the beginning of each successive month-long period while npm Orgs remains enabled for your Account.

-## Billing

-You can disable npm Orgs at any time via the Website. npm will not refund any payment you make for npm Orgs after you disable npm Orgs.

-Dollar amounts in these npm Orgs Terms are amounts of United States Dollars, and you must pay for npm Orgs in United States Dollars.

-Dollar amounts in these npm Orgs Terms do not include tax.
-You will pay any tax.